 2. Tributaries: Gandak, Bagmati, Kosi, Kali, Sone, Karmanasa and Punpun

-3. Mahatama Gandhi Setu was built to connect North Bihar with the rest of Bihar and made part of national highway 19 (NH19).
+3. Mahatama Gandhi Setu was built to connect North Bihar with the rest of Bihar and was made part of the national highway 19 (NH19).

 Ghaghra / Saryu

-2. It is sacred river for both Hindus and Buddhist.
+2. It is a sacred river for both Hindus and Buddhists.

-1. It originates from the north of Dhaulagiri in Tibet near Nepal and enters into the Indian Territory near Treveni town in Nepal.
+1. It originates from the north of Dhaulagiri in Tibet near Nepal and enters into the Indian Territory near Triveni town in Nepal.

-2. It flows in a southern direction and form boundary between Uttar Pradesh and Bihar.
-It drains its water in West Chaparan, East Champaran, Muzaffarpur, Gopalgunj, Siwan, Saran and Vaishali district of Bihar.
+2. It flows in a southern direction and forms a boundary between Uttar Pradesh and Bihar.
+It drains its water in West Champaran, East Champaran, Muzaffarpur, Gopalgunj, Siwan, Saran, and Vaishali district of Bihar.